shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

-As a sovereign individual, traveling and staying overseas for long periods, it can certainly be helpful to retain the local number of your home country to receive calls on your same number or at a minimum still being able to receive your bank account and OTP related text messages.
+As a sovereign individual, traveling and staying overseas for long periods, it can certainly be helpful to retain the local number of your home country to receive calls on your same number or at a minimum still be able to receive your bank account and OTP related text messages.

 The solution here is not a pitch for [Google Fi][2] or a rant about it being 2022, and we're nowhere close to having a global mobile carrier available to everyone.
-This article instead describes a much more practical, extendable and globally-available solution to the above problem.
+This article instead describes a much more practical, extendable, and globally-available solution to the above problem.

 <!-- more -->